 The center plays a vital role in the cultural, artistic, and educational life of the Lake Vermilion community.

-To Our Friends of the Lake Vermilion Cultural Center,
+Dear Friends of the Lake Vermilion Cultural Center,

-Lake Vermilion Cultural Center
+The Board of Directors of the Lake Vermilion Cultural Center

 Gifted to the LVCC by the Episcopal Church in Minnesota, we moved the grand old lady on November 1st, 2015, now known as St. Mary’s Hall (see video!), to her new home near the historic center of Tower near the harbor.